 (Update: I’ve read the book.
 It’s worth it.)

 Have you seen Peaceful Warrior?
-It’s a pretty simple movie, but it’s full of lessons.
-Probably the most important lesson is how to keep getting back up when life knocks you down and how to continue to follow your dreams, even after your world is shattered.
-Anyway, here’s my lessons …
+It’s a pretty simple movie, and it’s full of lessons.
+Probably the most important is how to keep getting back up when life knocks you down and how to continue to follow your dreams, even after your world is shattered.

 Where Are You, What Time is It, What Are You

 This theme echoed throughout the movie: